William A. Gaston: Politics

 Gaston's political career began as a member of the staff of Governor William Russell.
 From 1891 to 1893 he was the assistant adjutant general of Massachusetts.

 In 1901, Gaston was mentioned by Democratic party chairman William S. McNary as a possible candidate for Governor of Massachusetts.
 He withdrew from the race in favor of uniting the party behind Josiah Quincy.
 Quincy was defeated by Republican Winthrop M. Crane and chose not to run in 1902, which made Gaston and Charles Sumner Hamlin the frontrunners for the nomination.
 Gaston defeated Hamlin at the state convention 1004 votes to 232.
 Gaston lost the election to Republican John L. Bates 49% to 40%.
 Gaston was again the Democratic nominee for Governor in 1903, losing to Bates a second time 50% to 41%.

 Gaston was elected as an at-large delegate to the 1904 Democratic National Convention as part of a slate of candidates that supported Richard Olney.
 Later that year he was elected to Massachusetts' seat on the Democratic National Committee.
 Olney refused to run for president and at the 1904 convention, Gaston and the Massachusetts delegation backed Alton B. Parker and a platform that supported the gold standard.
 He also considered running for Governor in 1904, but in September announced that he would not run.
 On October 17, 1905, Gaston announced that he would retire from politics following that year's election.

 Gaston returned to politics in 1910 as a candidate for the United States Senate.
 He entered the race on November 18, but dropped out on December 21 as he believed Democratic Governor-elect Eugene Foss's campaign to elect a progressive Republican to the seat had spoiled the Democrats' chance of electing one of their own.
 During the 1912 United States Presidential Election, Gaston helped raise money for Woodrow Wilson's campaign.
-Following Wilson's election, Gaston's friends pushed for his appointment as United States Secretary of the Navy, a position that traditionally went to man from New England.
+Following Wilson's election, Gaston's friends pushed for his appointment as United States Secretary of the Navy, a position that traditionally went to a man from New England.
 The position instead went to someone outside of New England - Josephus Daniels.
 Following the passage of Federal Reserve Act, Gaston was mentioned as a possible member of the Federal Reserve Board of Governors.